 "Unless the Lord builds the house, the builders labor in vain.
 Unless the Lord watches over the city, the guards stand watch in vain.
 In vain you rise early and stay up late, toiling for food to eat—for he grants sleep to those he loves." —verses 1-2

 In God, we find refuge; He is our Creator and Sustainer.
 We are reminded that ultimately, God is in control.
-Whatever plans we make are secondary to the will of the Lord.
-Praising God through psalms such as Psalm 127 reminds us that strive for a willing spirit, awaiting not our own purposes but God's.
+Whatever plans we make are secondary to the will of the Lord almighty.
+Praising God through psalms such as Psalm 127 reminds us that strive for a steadfast spirit, awaiting not our own purposes but God's.